‘Project Runway All Stars’ 2018 Recap: Episode 4 — Balls Out

 - Amanda – Georgina thought the model looked pregnant.
 Isaac loved it.
 Alyssa said everything was not touching her body like it should.

-- Fabio – Isaac said for a short dress, it feels like a great dress.
+- Fabio – Isaac said for a short dress, it felt like a great dress.
 Alyssa said it was theatrical and like a big piece of jewelry.
-Kacey said it looks very rich.
+Kacey said it looked very rich.

 - Kimberly – Alyssa said it was one of her favorite dresses.
 Georgina said it was pretty while moving.

-- Candice – Georgina said she is disappointed and it is unflattering on her girl.
+- Candice – Georgina said she was disappointed and it was unflattering on her girl.
 Isaac said she got consumed by the fabrics that didn’t work.

 - Stanley – Alyssa said he did an amazing job.
 Isaac said he loved the shape of it.
-Kacey said it is really smart.
+Kacey said it was really smart.

 - Helen – Georgina appreciated the textile, but it was a basic look.
-Isaac said that dress is not enough.
+Isaac said that dress was not enough.
 Kacey said all she could think of was Best Buy with that color scheme.

 We don’t want @isaacmizrahi mad at you or the dress. #PRAllStars pic.twitter.com/6dpl4mlMn6